Watercress

 The plant’s active principles are said to be at their best when the plant is in flower.
 The best way to prepare watercress is to juice it or eat it fresh in salads.

 It is excellent at cleansing and nourishing all the body’s fluids as well as the endocrine system and it addresses both pituitary and thyroid deficiencies.
-It is a remedy for chronic and degenerative diseases as well as a dietary maintenance supplement.
+It is a remedy for chronic and degenerative diseases and a dietary maintenance supplement.

 Crushed watercress leaves can be applied as a poultice to treat gout and rheumatism.

-The Chinese consider watercress a food for nourishing the lungs.
-It is popularly used to support skin health, support thyroid deficiency and help counter chronic physical and emotional fatigue.
+The Chinese consider watercress a food for Nourishing the Lungs.
+It is popularly used in China to support skin health, counter thyroid deficiency, and help counter chronic physical and emotional fatigue.

 Remedy For Scurvy